rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 - `cargo check` and `cargo clippy` not sharing compilation cache
 - Waiting for an IDE to show me inline error/warning annotations
 - `cargo` rebuilding everything from scratch and I do not understand why
+- `cargo` and my IDE blocking each other

 Priority: